SexChrLab/Cancer_Genomics/README.md

         2. Map
         3. Mark duplicates
         4. Index
+    - For sex specific mapping, use the Snakefile `sex_specific_read_mapping/map.snakefile`, this will perform the same steps as outlines above and should seemlessly integrate back into the main pipeline

 4. Variant calling
     - We use three programs for variant calling: VarScan, GATK Mutect2, and Strelka
     - Snakefiles: `varscan.snakefile`, `gatk_mutect2.snakefile`, and `strelka.snakefile`.
     - **Need to edit line 43 of strelka.snakefile to have the appropriate user name on the scratch directory and 92 to appropriate miniconda directory**
+    - **TO DO: check if we need to add a sex specific option for the variant calling**

 ## 02_variant_annotation